Powerdraw Setup

 The Bottom-to-Top (Auto Product Details Order) setting controls the order of the product details table.
 Some users may prefer reversing this order depending on how they structure their diagrams.

-Many of its default features are designed to automatically connect objects with lines.
+Many of its default features are designed to connect objects with lines automatically.

 Open the Visio Options Panel